Regenerative Tourism: Going beyond Sustainability.

 Check out the slide show below to see some of the destinations you can visit in Subic Bay and Zambales!

-The tourism sector has become one of the great economic engines of many countries, however, it has begun to effect the social structures, culture, and lifestyle of the areas visited as well as it's natural environment.
+The tourism sector has become one of the great economic engines of many countries, however, it has begun to affect the social structures, culture, and lifestyle of the areas visited as well as it's natural environment.

 The challenge now is to provide solutions through the development of a tourism consciousness that is respectful of the environment and the indigenous people's way of life.